Azure CLI

 sharedKeyAccountName and sharedKeyAccountAccessKey for services like Azure Storage.sasToken for temporary delegated access to resources.These can also be stored as secrets.

-endpoint: Most tasks require an endpoint property pointing to the Azure service endpoint (e.g., Blob storage URL).scopes: Some tasks allow you to define custom scopes (defaults to https://management.azure.com/.default).id: azure_get_token
+Most tasks require an endpoint property pointing to the Azure service endpoint (e.g., a Blob storage URL).
+Some tasks accept a scopes property to override the default OAuth scope (https://management.azure.com/.default).